How Much is a Book Worth?

 One obvious answer concerning the value of a Harry Potter Book is that there are various markets for a book.
 Old books may get recycled, and there is a monetary value (market) for paper.
 Some old books may still have a bit of reading-life left in them and are referred to as "reading copies."
 The other term for a "reading copy" is "poor condition."
-If the book is in perfect condition, book dealers list its condition as "fine."
 The question still remains, why are some Harry Potters worth .99 cents while others sell for hundreds and possibly thousands of dollars?

 Book condition is a critical factor in determining if the book’s value is in either the top of the tier or bottom of the “fair market value” price range.
+New books sitting on the store shelf may have defects.
+There might be a chip in the spine, or a corner maybe bumped.
+This is why bookdealers use the term FINE or NEAR FINE to describe books without faults.
 The "Independent Online Booksellers Association" (IOBA) basic condition definitions are the following: